Delilah Montoya: Art

 Montoya's work from the 1990s is noted for its exploration of spirituality through the use of Catholic iconography and Mesoamerican folklore images such as the Sacred Heart, Virgin of Guadalupe, La Llorona and Doña Sebastiana.
 More recent works have explored migration across the US-Mexico border.
 For example, Montoya’s mixed media installation Sed: The Trail of Thirst (2004-2008) focuses on the absence of people in the desert landscape.
 The piece depicts the hardships migrants face while crossing the border.
 The art piece incorporates photographs, videos, digital prints as well as actual objects found left behind along the US-Mexico border.
 Sed: The Trail of Thirst pays homage to bravery of individuals who have perished while traveling along the border.

 Montoya’s well-known installation titled La Guadalupana (1998) incorporates the religious icon the Virgen de Guadalupe.
+It was originally created to be a part of an exhibition in Musée de Beaux-Arts Denys-Puech in Rodez, France, curated by Francisco Benitez, titled "Ida y Vuelta: Twelve Artists from New Mexico".
 In the mixed media installation, the centerpiece is a black and white photograph of a shirtless hand-cuffed man named Felix Martínez who has his back towards viewers revealing a vibrant tattoo of the Virgin.
 The symbolism of the Virgin portrays redemption.
 The centerpiece is surrounded by colored photographs of other tattoos of the Virgin on different individuals.
 The piece also incorporates an altar at the base of the centerpiece which includes a blanket, roses, candles and rosaries.
+Felix Martinez was a veterano who was being held in Albuquerque Detention Center when Montoya took this photo of him.
+He was detained because of his proximity to a drive-by shooting, and due to complications with the trial, he was later killed in his cell.
 The art piece critiques prisons and the treatment of Latinos by law enforcement.
 The depiction of the Virgin in the installation helps viewers infer the nationality of the subject in the centerpiece.
 Montoya has been criticized for her use of sacred Catholic imagery.